Broadcasting News From Across the Galaxy….

 Adam continued to collect action figures throughout the earlier 80s, stopping with the last 17, by which time he had reached an awkward age where toys were for kids and his reputation with the girls was not going to benefit from such behaviour.

 His interest was rekindled with the launch of Heir to the Empire and fuelled by regular releases of the Lucasfilm magazine and Dark Empire.
 Once Kenner released their new range of action figures there was no turning back.

 Adam focused on collecting the Hasbro line of 3 3/4″ figures on card and branched out into several other lines including the Master Replicas 0.45 scaled lightsabers and Kotobukiya figures.

-Adam left Jedi News on the 21st March 2012 and joined Rebelscum.com as a media representative and reporter.
+Adam left Jedi News on the 21st March 2012, and soon after he joined Rebelscum.com as a media representative and reporter.
 In July 2013 he became content manager at Cool Toy Review.
 He lives in Vancouver, BC.

 Beth has been a fan of Star Wars since she was very young, after watching the original trilogy countless times with her father growing up.
 She was not lucky enough to have been around when they first came out at the cinema, however as she was growing up she got to experience the prequels on the big screen, and that helped her Star Wars fandom grow exponentially.
 This lead to discovering the LucasArts video games based on the movies, such as Jedi Knight: Dark Forces II and the various prequel titles.
 Becoming a Jedi became her dream from that point.